 If your mattress isn’t that old and doesn’t have any noticeable signs of wear and tear, you can donate it to a shelter or charity.
 This is a good way to dispose of a cheap mattress without paying a pick-up fee, which can reach half of its price.

 Plus, some mattress manufacturers offer you a free replacement during the trial period if you donate your mattress to a charity and present them with a receipt.
+You can contact your local Goodwill or search for local charities and shelters that might require mattresses.
+You may also reach out to Habitat for Humanity, Salvation Army, the Furniture Bank Association of America, or local churches that often run charities and may need mattress donations as well.

 However, a donation requires you to make some extra efforts: